 Every marketer should ask their MMM vendor if they can easily get uncertainty estimates in the form of confidence or credible intervals for the parameters estimated in the model.
 If the answer is no, that’s a red flag.
 Good models should communicate uncertainty, and any vendor that avoids providing uncertainty intervals is likely oversimplifying their model’s results.

-Recast addresses this challenge by always presenting uncertainty estimates and credible intervals to help marketers understand the full range of possible outcomes.
-We want to encourage decision-makers to account for uncertainty even if it isn’t intuitive, so we present the intervals alongside point estimates, for example.
+Recast addresses this challenge by always presenting uncertainty estimates and credible intervals front-and-center to help marketers understand the full range of possible outcomes.
+We want to encourage decision-makers to account for uncertainty even if it isn’t intuitive, so we present the intervals alongside point estimates.

 Media mix modeling, when done correctly, provides not only answers but also questions.
 If the model reveals a high degree of uncertainty about the impact of a particular channel, that’s a signal to investigate further, run experiments, or gather more data.